 What Is Antique Car Insurance?

 Antique car insurance is a special type of insurance policy designed to protect cars that fall under the definition of "antique", which begins where classic cars leave off, at around 45 years of age or older.
-On the surface, an antique car insurance policy works the same way as a traditional auto policy.
+It all depends on the type of vehicle you own.
+On the surface, an antique or vintage car insurance policy works the same way as a traditional auto policy.

 If something happens to the vehicle, the insurer will reimburse you with a payout based on a certain value.
 The value, in this case, is determined in the same way as a classic car insurance policy, as an agreed-upon value that appreciates based on the market, rather than depreciating, like a traditional auto insurance policy.